endpoints4s/endpoints4s/manual/src/ornate/index.md

 Noteworthy features:

-- endpoints descriptions are **first-class Scala value**, which can be reused, combined and abstracted over ;
+- endpoints descriptions are **first-class Scala values**, which can be reused, combined and abstracted over ;
 - **consistent client and server implementations** can be derived from endpoint descriptions ;
 - **high extensibility**: you can introduce both